aztrocord/API-Webserver/README.md

 ![ERD Diagram](docs/grad-api-erd.png)
 **One-to-Many Relationships:**

-Users to Applications: Each user can submit multiple applications.
+> Users to Applications: Each user can submit multiple applications.

-**Many-to-One Relationships:**
+**Many-to-One Relationships
-Applications to Schools: Many applications can be made to one school.
+> Applications to Schools: Many applications can be made to one school.

-Applications to Majors: Many applications can target one major.
+> Applications to Majors: Many applications can target one major.

-Applications to Degree Types: Many applications can be for one degree type.
+> Applications to Degree Types: Many applications can be for one degree type.

-Users to Undergraduate School: Each user attends one undergraduate school.
+> Users to Undergraduate School: Each user attends one undergraduate school.

-Users to Undergraduate Major: Each user has one undergraduate major.
+> Users to Undergraduate Major: Each user has one undergraduate major.

 ### Overall Plan